 In these times of uncertainty and unprecedented disruption, the healthcare industry needs to consider what this new normal will bring to how care is delivered and paid for in the future.
 The federal and state governments are modifying various rules and requirements to alleviate burdens and enable care, as well as focusing on delivery in alternate care settings such as home health and telehealth.
-EXL Healthcare has prepared this short brief to share key insights and help our clients prepare for the impact on home health care utilization.
+EXL Health has prepared this short brief to share key insights and help our clients prepare for the impact on home health care utilization.

 - Expect greater utilization of home health as hospitals and post-acute care facilities become overburdened